Sample Size Estimates for Risk-Neutral Semilinear PDE-Constrained Optimization: Compact subset of feasible set

 \section{Compact subset of feasible set}

 We construct a deterministic, compact set containing the SAA critical points using first-order necessary optimality conditions and the stability estimates established in \cref{sec:rnpdeopt}.
 The compact subset is used to derive finite sample size estimates in \cref{sec:samplesizeestimates}.
+While the computations performed in this section mainly use the stability estimate \eqref{eq:Dec2820211103'}, the compact set's construction provides an integral step towards establishing our nonasymptotic sample size estimates via the covering number approach.
+In particular, we derive an explicit bound on the compact set's diameter.

 We define the set of SAA critical points $\hat{\mathscr{C}}_N$ by

 Let \Cref{ass:adcspbounded,assumption:pde} hold true.
 Let $u_N^* \in \adcsp$ be a local solution to the SAA problem \eqref{eq:saa}.
 Since $\alpha > 0$ and $\hat{\erpobj}_N$ is \frechet\ differentiable according to \Cref{prop:efunsdifferentiable}, we have $u_N^* \in \hat{\mathscr{C}}_N$ (cf.\ \cite[p.\ 2092]{Mannel2020} and \cite[Thm.\ 1.46]{Hinze2009}).
 The set $\hat{\mathscr{C}}_N$ can be viewed as a set-valued mapping from $\Omega$ to $L^2(\domain)$.
 We also define the set $\hat{\mathscr{D}}_N$ by